TheMaryJacobs/Developer-Profile-Generator/README.md

 ### Challenges
 Since salmon just looks so good, why not make it every option. ;) Couldn't get user input to dispay different colors from the colors object provided.
+"The background color of the generated PDF matches the color that the user provides."
+Yes it does.